raptor8134/team-11-project/README.md

-# Meeting aggregator
+# Aggi - Meeting Aggregator
-  Solution: Organizing/simplifying
+  Condensing online meetings to a single place